The Utah VHF Society

 What is the "Wasatch Front?"

-It should be pointed out that the definition of "Wasatch Front" is somewhat elastic - it means different things to different people at different times.
 In this document it refers to the area encompassed by Great Salt Lake Valley (e.g. Salt Lake, Davis, Weber, and Box Elder counties) from just north of the Idaho border and down south, encompassing all of Utah Valley.
 It also is understood to include the Cache, Heber, Park City, Tooele, Cedar and Morgan County valleys.

 For more information on usage of UHF frequencies, see the 70cm pair utilization web page.